eveith/wzalgorithm/README.md

 REvol has been described in the following scientific publication:

-Ruppert, Martin, Eric MSP Veith, and Bernd Steinbach.
+Martin Rupper, Eric MSP Veith, and Bernd Steinbach.
 "An Evolutionary Training Algorithm for Artificial Neural Networks with Dynamic Offspring Spread and Implicit Gradient Information."